Open-Paws/Open-Paws-Documentation/Generation/README.md

 ### Inference Endpoints

 Our 4-bit model is available through secure API endpoints that mirror the OpenAI Chat Completions API format.
-Due to cost constraints, access to these endpoints requires an API token - animal advocacy organisations can contact sam@openpaws.ai to request free access.
+Due to cost constraints, access to this endpoint requires an API token - animal advocacy organisations can contact sam@openpaws.ai to request free access.

 #### 3B Agentic Chat Model Endpoint